vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## API endpoints

-The Vipps eCommerce API (eCom API) offers functionality for online payments.
+The eCom API offers functionality for online payments.
 Payments are supported in both web browsers and in native apps (via deep-linking).

 | Operation                                                                                                            | Description                                                                                                | Endpoint |